 Below are some available SaaS provider.
 Use the above indicators to help guide you through these services

 Please note the importance of supporting client diversity as it improves the security of the network, and limits your risk.
-Services that have evidence of limiting majority client use are marked as "diverse clients."
+Services that have evidence of limiting majority client use are indicated with "execution client diversity" and "consensus client diversity."

 Have a suggestion for a staking-as-a-service provider we missed?
 Check out our product listing policy to see if it would be a good fit, and to submit it for review.